ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 ...again, press **ENTER**.

-The numbers at the beginning of each line are called ***line numbers*** and are used to identify each line.
+<a id="moving-the-cursor"></a>The numbers at the beginning of each line are called ***line numbers*** and are used to identify each line.
 The line you just typed in is line 30, and the cursor should be positioned just below it.
 As an exercise, we will now edit line 10 (to change the number `100` to `255`).
 Press the cursor up key (four times) until the cursor has moved up to line 10.
 Now press the cursor right key until the cursor has moved to the right of `100`.
 Press **DELETE** three times and you will see the `100` disappear.
 Now type in `255` and press **ENTER**.
 Line 10 of the program has now been edited...

     10 FOR f=1 TO 255 STEP 10

-The computer has opened up a new line in preparation for some new text.
+<a id="running-a-program"></a>The computer has opened up a new line in preparation for some new text.
 Type...

     run

 Press **ENTER** and watch what happens.
 Firstly, the footer bar and the program lines are cleared off the screen as the +3 BASIC editor prepares to hand over control to the program you've just typed in.

 Then the program starts, draws a pattern, and stops with the report...

     0 OK, 30:1